PhilipK/devblog/content/project/cardboardbutlerv2.md

 [extra]
 github="https://github.com/PhilipK/CardboardButler"
 link="https://cardboardbutler.azureedge.net/"
+description="A webpage to find the board game to play with your friends"
 +++

 The second (and current) iteration of Cardboard Butler; A webpage to find the board game to play with your friends.